 - Complete Study and Practice Guide questions if incomplete.

-- Complete 5 videos to submit for review.
-Make arrangements to be reviewed by certification team member if desiring certification.
+- Complete any videos to submit for review.

 - Be fluent and spontaneous with the Compassionate Inquiry Map